acidonper/ansible-training/training/lesson07/README.md

 -   Create a playbook named "facts-playbook.yml" using "myinstance" as a hosts parameter and ``<studentxx>`` as a user.
 The playbook should use tasks to ensure that the following conditions are met on the managed hosts:
     - Create a folder /named "etc/ansible/facts.d"
     - Create a custom facts "/etc/ansible/facts.d/custom.fact" file with a variable named "haproxy_ip" which includes instance ip
-    - Debug local facts "haproxy_ip"
+    - Print local facts "haproxy_ip"
     - Create a new variable named "life_variable" with date content
-    - Debug variable "life_variable"
+    - Print variable "life_variable"
 -   Before running your playbook, run the ansible-playbook --syntax-check  command to verify that its syntax is correct
 -   Run the playbook!